 - See post for details!
 I used a toddler up to get the exact same size for each circle 🙂

 It takes some practice, but marshmallow fondant is great to work with.
 Assemble the faces in advance so you can put everything together in one day.

-Colours: All colours are from Wilton’s line.
+Colors: All colors are from Wilton's line.
 I am not affiliated with them, just sharing a product I love!

-Giant T: Teal with a touch of Delphinium Blue (outline is achieved by mixing in White food colouring.)
+Giant T: Teal with a touch of Delphinium Blue (outline is achieved by mixing in White food coloring.)